goetzk/tendenci-community/community-engagement.rst

 Several times recently I've seen comments which were engaged with but which were left hanging shortly after.

 - having people vanish mid conversation is really off putting, see fe https://github.com/tendenci/tendenci/issues/570
-- people try and 'trigger' engagement, get nothing in response, for example https://github.com/tendenci/tendenci/issues/613#issuecomment-392497823 where Adam created a Matrix chat or https://github.com/tendenci/tendenci/issues/685#issuecomment-395043657 where I replied to a very enthusiastic response but saw nothing thereafter.
+- people try and 'trigger' engagement, get nothing in response, for example https://github.com/tendenci/tendenci/issues/613#issuecomment-392497823 where Adam created a Matrix chat or https://github.com/tendenci/tendenci/issues/685#issuecomment-395043657 where @goetzk replied to a very enthusiastic response but saw nothing thereafter.

-Many moons ago I responded to a survey - probably received via emailed newsletter.
-I never received an answer to the issues I raised and many of my comments (related to community) don't appear to have been actioned - in many cases they are the same as those I'm providing now.
+Many moons ago @goetzk responded to a survey - probably received via emailed newsletter. @goetzk never received an answer to the issues @goetzk raised and many of my comments (related to community) don't appear to have been actioned - in many cases they are the same as those I'm providing now.
-While working on this letter I asked for my survey responses (on 2018-06-09), a week later I have yet to receive a reply of any description.
+While working on this letter @goetzk asked for my survey responses (on 2018-06-09), a week later @goetzk have yet to receive a reply of any description.